nschetter/water_safety_tracker/README.md

 A group or class may use this application to report their findings in a local water source.
 They will report their particular location, then describe the surroundings of the water source.
 This description will state if there is a foundry, plant, or some type of pollution nearby.
 It can also state if the area appears to be pollutant-free.
 Then, the group will include a suggestion of a water treatment plant to treat the water.
 Additional comments may be included by the group or class in a particular report.
 The goal is to assess the water supplies globally as more data enters the database.

-For example: Mr. Smith's class decides to take his 3rd grade class to the Maumee River
+For example: Mr. Smith's class decides to take his 3rd grade class to the Maumee River to test the water's safety.
+They will note their location, what the surroundings of the water source look like, identify the pollutant in the water, possibly get a recommendation from a water treatment plant of how to treat the water, and even add comments.
+All of the report may be edited at a later time or deleted altogether.
+If a source, group, or pollutant isn't in the database, they can added into it.

 ##Description